Frequently Asked Questions

-How does the “Subterranean Plant Root Basket and Reservoir” protect plant roots?
+How does the “Subterranean Plant Root Water Reservoir” protect plant roots?

 In some areas there are animals that live mainly underground.
 These animals emerge to gather food and then return underground.
 Others, however, burrow through the earth in search of roots to feed upon.
 By creating an underground barrier these animals are detoured from consuming plant root balls and destroying plants.
 The green mesh containment material discourages and in many cases prevents animal penetration.

-Does the “Subterranean Plant Root Basket and Reservoir” system protect plants year round?
+Does the “Subterranean Plant Root Water Reservoir” system protect plants year round?

-“Subterranean Plant Root Basket and Reservoir” system provides year round coverage in three modes.
+“Subterranean Plant Root Water Reservoir” system provides year round coverage in three modes.

 - Direct water infusion during growing season.